CS3321-Team-Project/learning-mangement-system-project/README.md

 1.4	Team Work

 Select a team model as presented in the chapter 4.
 Describe your team organization and clarify each team member’s responsibility.
 Since this is a team project, the collaboration among team members is required.
 Corresponding artifacts are required to be submitted.
+Possibly democratcic

 1.5	Version Control